Elmer Imes

+Biography

 Early life and education

-Elmer S. Imes was born in 1883 in Memphis, Tennessee to Elizabeth (née Wallace) and Benjamin A. Imes, both of whom were college educated and had met at Oberlin College in Ohio.
+Imes was born in 1883 in Memphis, Tennessee to Elizabeth (née Wallace) and Benjamin A. Imes, both of whom were college educated.
+They had met as students at Oberlin College in Ohio.
 They married there in 1880.
 His father earned a divinity degree at Oberlin Theological Seminary in 1880.
 Benjamin was descended from free people of color, who had been established in south-central Pennsylvania by the time of the Revolution.

-His mother Elizabeth was born into slavery; her family had moved to Oberlin when she was a child, after the American Civil War and emancipation.
+Elmer's mother Elizabeth was born into slavery; her family had moved to Oberlin when she was a child, after the American Civil War and emancipation.
 Imes had two younger brothers: Albert Lovejoy Imes and William Lloyd Imes.
-The latter became a minister and was later pastor of St. James Presbyterian Church in New York City; he held degrees from Fisk, Union Theological Seminary, and Columbia University.
+The latter became a minister and was later pastor of St. James Presbyterian Church in New York City.
+He held degrees from Fisk, Union Theological Seminary, and Columbia University.

-Imes and his brothers attended grammar school in Oberlin, Ohio.
+Imes and his brothers attended grammar school in Oberlin.
 Their parents became missionaries with the American Missionary Association and moved to the South to serve freedmen and their children.
 Imes completed his high school education at the Agricultural and Mechanical High School in Normal, Alabama.
 He graduated in 1903 from Fisk University, a historically black college, with a bachelor's degree in science.

-Upon graduating from Fisk, Imes taught mathematics and physics at Georgia Normal and Agricultural Institute (now Albany State University), a historically black college in Albany, Georgia, and the Emerson Institute.
-The latter had been founded in Mobile, Alabama by the American Missionary Association.
+Upon graduating from Fisk, Imes taught mathematics and physics at Georgia Normal and Agricultural Institute (now Albany State University), a historically black college in Albany, Georgia.
+He also taught at the Emerson Institute, founded in Mobile, Alabama by the American Missionary Association.
 Imes returned to Fisk in 1913 as an instructor of science and mathematics.
 During his tenure there, Imes also earned a master's degree in science from Fisk University.

-He went to the University of Michigan for additional study in physics, earning a Ph.D. in physics in 1918.
+He went to the University of Michigan for graduate study in physics, earning a Ph.D. in physics in 1918.
 He studied under Harrison McAllister Randall.
+His work as a graduate student to measure the rotational-vibrational spectra of diatomic molecules gained recognition from the scientific community.
 Imes was the second African American to receive a Ph.D. in physics since Edward Bouchet did so from Yale University in 1876; Imes was the first African American in the 20th century to gain this degree.

-On May 3, 1919, after moving to New York to work in industry, Imes married Nella Larsen, a nurse who became a writer.
+On May 3, 1919, after moving to New York City to work in industry, Imes married Nella Larsen, a nurse who became a writer.
 An American of Danish and Afro-Caribbean descent, she is considered part of the Harlem Renaissance, having published short stories and two novels in the late 1920s.
 The couple had moved from Jersey City, New Jersey, to Harlem, where they became part of the professional and cultural society that included artists and intellectuals such as Langston Hughes and W.E.B.
 Du Bois, members of the black elite.

 Due to strains in their marriage and his infidelity, they divorced in 1933.
 Imes had returned to Fisk University in 1929 for an academic career, developing and leading its physics department.